 This would prove the end of Anderlecht’s golden age on the pitch, as to date they have not reached another final in European competition.
 But supporter culture in Belgium was still on the rise, as would be evident in our featured match.

 Meanwhile, for their part, supporters of Real Madrid were also already known to be no angels.
-The foundation of Ultras Sur had come in 1980 and disturbances at games such as against Athletic Bilbao on November 26th, 1983, (which we will revisit at a later date) resulted in police intervention in the Bernabeu:
+The foundation of Ultras Sur had come in 1980 and disturbances at games such as against Athletic Bilbao on 26 November 1983, (which we will revisit at a later date) resulted in police intervention at the Bernabeu:

-If this was an actual football website, I’d probably say something about how Anderlecht were unlucky to come up against eventual winners Real Madrid in the third round of the ’84/’85 UEFA Cup, perhaps prematurely preventing the expected progress of the previous few seasons.
-But I wouldn’t know about that.
-What is true is that the visit of the Spanish giants (ugh, what a cliché, sorry), a year and 5 days after the toxic game in Lens, provided the perfect scene for a hot atmosphere (perhaps hot like a pyronical device) in what would be a famous European night for the Belgian giants.
+If this was an actual football website, we’d probably say something about how Anderlecht were unlucky to come up against eventual winners Real Madrid in the third round of the 84/85 UEFA Cup, perhaps prematurely preventing the expected progress of the previous few seasons.
+But we wouldn’t know about that.
+What is true is that the visit of the Spanish giants a year and 5 days after the toxic game in Lens, provided the perfect scene for a hot atmosphere (perhaps hot like a pyronical device) in what would be a famous European night for the Belgian giants.

-By this time, the Emile Versé had been revamped and renamed as the Constant Vandan Stock Stadium, which would be more heroic if it wasn’t named after the reigning club chairman of the time, although I’m just going to assume he was a lovely man (I guess I’m also assuming he must be dead by now).
-Whatever the name, 41,000 were packed into the beautifully classic, compact ground on November 28th, 1984, eager to witness the first leg battle of what may well have been Europe’s top two white and purple clad sides.
+By this time, the Emile Versé had been revamped and renamed as the Constant Vandan Stock Stadium, which would be more heroic if it wasn’t named after the reigning club chairman of the time, although we’re just going to assume he was a lovely man.
+Whatever the name, 41,000 were packed into the beautifully classic, compact ground on 28 November 1984, eager to witness the first leg battle of what may well have been Europe’s top two white and purple clad sides.